The way you train determines the results you’ll get.

 Essential reading: Guide to choosing a Garmin Forerunner watch

-Anaerobic exercise also has its own health benefits.
+Anaerobic exercise has its own separate health benefits.
 It helps to build lean muscle, our bodies burn calories more efficiently and this continues hours after your workout.

 In terms of performance, anaerobic training leads to greater performance gains for activities that typically last from a few seconds to up to 2 minutes.
 This is important to both endurance and non-endurance athletes.